wp-plugins/page-specific-stylesheets/trunk/readme.txt

 The following features are currently planned.

-*   Custom post type support.
-*   Options page with the ability to purge the database of style data.
+*   Additional plugin options.

 If you have a feature idea, suggest it.

 **Notes**

-*   Style data is NOT removed on uninstall to prevent accidental deletion of important styles.
-The option to purge this data automatically is on the Roadmap as seen above.
-The meta_key used is pss_style if you need to delete it manually.
+*   Style data and options are not deleted by default on uninstall.
+You must check the options on the plugin settings page to enable the deletion of this data.

 == Installation ==